build-on-aws/content/posts/all-the-things-that-comprehend-rekognition-textract-polly-transcribe-and-others-do/index.md

 - [Detecting entities and sentiment from a document 🔎 📄.](https://github.com/build-on-aws/aiml-like-api-in-your-app/tree/main/detecting-entities-and-sentiment-from-a-document%20)

+There are people who have mountains of papers in their homes, letters from past lovers, medical exams, memories of their children’s school, banks, etc. What do you think of saving it neatly in the cloud?
+Try and learn about Textract and Comprehend with this app.

 ![Detecting entities and sentiment from a document"](images/detecting-entities-and-sentiment.png)

 1. Upload the document (PNG, JPG, PDF or TIFF) to an S3 Bucket.